Aramantos/sre-chaos-challenge-playground/docs/CONTRIBUTOR_GUIDE.md

 For a detailed guide on how to use the local tracker and run load tests, please see the [Local Tracker Guide](./LOCAL_TRACKER_GUIDE.md) and the [Load Testing Guide](./LOAD_TESTING_GUIDE.md).

+**Note on Test Suites:** The project utilizes a "mixed model" test suite.
+Public example scripts are located in `test_suite/public/` and are part of this repository.
+Internal, more advanced test harnesses are maintained in a separate, nested Git repository at `test_suite/private/`.

 1.  **Fork the Repository**: Fork the project repository to your GitHub account.
 2.  **Clone Your Fork**: Clone your forked repository to your local machine.